vantwoutmaarten/solidity-practice-part2/README.md

 With the Ethers Web3Provider takes the endpoint provided by metamask/ window.ethereum and can create a provider from it.

 Project 9: Hardhat Smart Contract Lottery

+People will be able to enter the raffle and a verfifiable random winner will be picked.
+The winner will be selected every X minutes, this will be done with chainlink keepers or gelato.

 Project 10: NextJS Smart Contract Lottery (Full Stack / Front End) Project 11: Hardhat Starter Kit
 Project 12: Hardhat ERC20s